Merchant Terms and Conditions

 8. Merchants do not have sufficient regulatory licenses or permits to conduct their business;

-9. Force Majeure continues for three (3) consecutive calendar months; or
+9. Force Majeure continues for 3 (three) consecutive calendar months; or

 10. Based on the Merchant's Information and other information provided or obtained in accordance with the Merchant's Rights and Obligations Article, in FasaPay's reasonable opinion, the Merchant is not suitable to receive the Service;